smpetersgithub/AdvancedSQLPuzzles/Advanced SQL Puzzles/Advanced SQL Puzzles Markdown.md

 You have a report of all workflows and their case results.

-A value of 0 signifies the workflow failed, and a value of 1 signifies the workflow passed.
+A value of 0 indicates that the workflow failed, and a value of 1 indicates that the workflow passed.

 Write an SQL statement that transforms the following table into the expected output.